QSFT/openshift-log-cartridge/README.md

 ## OpenShift Logstash Cartridge

 The logstash cartridge allows you to start a version of logstash which can be used to stream, collect all the logs from OPENSHIFT_LOG_DIR (in a pre-defined format) into Doradus.
+The cartridge monitors the OPENSHIFT_LOG_DIR, tailing the log files, queueing up batches of records and when it either reaches the maximum batch size or when the maximum idle time has elapsed then cartridge would then write the log events to Doradus for enhanced performance reasons.

 ## Environment Variables